Our urgent enquiry phone line remains open throughout the festive period, and is available 24 hours a day. Call 0800 471 4689.

 Memorialise and remember your child with pride

-Thinking about your loss is incredibly hard, but honoring the memory of your child can be a meaningful part of the healing process.
+Thinking about your loss is incredibly hard, but honouring the memory of your child can be a meaningful part of the healing process.
 It is often better to face your feelings head on, rather than suppress them in the hope that this will help you heal more quickly.

-Taking time to create precious rituals such as, planting a tree, lighting a candle, or writing letters to your child for each milestone can be a nice way to honor their memory.
+Taking time to create precious rituals such as, planting a tree, lighting a candle, or writing letters to your child for each milestone can be a nice way to honour their memory.
 Some parents may choose to keep keepsakes, such as handprints, footprints, or memory boxes filled with mementos and photos.
 This service is now available in most hospitals and hospices, and can create lasting memories to cherish your child by.

 Take it one step at a time and make taking care of yourself a priority